Family Dental Care Begins with Prevention

 Dental caries (decay) and periodontal (gum) disease are caused by bacteria.
 There are several ways to prevent damage by bacteria and to maintain oral health.

-Fluoridation of water is perhaps the most effective tool for prevention of tooth decay.
+Fluoridation of water is perhaps the most effective tool for prevention of cavities.
 People who live in non-fluoridated communities or who use well water can supplement their children’s fluoride with prescribed daily supplements from a dentist or pediatrician.

 Another very effective means of preventing decay is with the use of pit and fissure sealants.
 These are most often composite resin materials that are bonded onto the biting surfaces of teeth early in life.
 They prevent bacteria from getting into the grooves on the tooth where ninety percent of tooth decay starts.